 Frankly, we thought the Polestar 2’s audio system would be hard to beat, but the Tesla Model 3 takes it that one step further in delivering a perfect soundstage and a slightly bettered mid-range reproduction.
 While both receive our Best Buy award, the Model 3’s audio system is our highest-rated one to date.

-One might argue that if you’re an audiophile looking to buy the Model 3, you should opt for the Long Range or Performance variants over the Standard Range Plus – not just for their bettered range and performance, respectively, but also for their more capable audio system.
+One might argue that if you’re an audiophile looking to buy the Model 3, you should opt for the Long Range or Performance variants over the Standard Range Plus – not just for their bettered range and performance, respectively, but also for the more capable audio system.

-Would you save up to inherit the ‘Premium Interior’ package with a purchase of the LR or P models or settle for the entry-level Model 3?
-We’d love to hear your thoughts, be it if you’re a casual listener or an avid audiophile.
+Would you consider upgrading from the entry-level Model 3 to the Long Range or Performance models for the audio system alone?
 Let us know in the comments section below or via social media; we’re on: YouTube, Instagram, Facebook, Twitter and LinkedIn.